skoolkid/skoolkit/sphinx/source/migration.rst

 sna2skool.py
 ------------
-The ``-i``, ``-l``, ``-m``, ``-n``, ``-r``, ``-R``, ``-t`` and ``-z`` options of :ref:`sna2skool.py` are not supported in SkoolKit 7.
-However, the corresponding features are still supported, and each one can be controlled by the ``-I`` option with an appropriate configuration parameter:
+The ``-i``, ``-l``, ``-m``, ``-n``, ``-r``, ``-R``, ``-t`` and ``-z`` options of :ref:`sna2skool.py` that were available in SkoolKit 6 are not supported in SkoolKit 7.
+However, the corresponding features are still supported, and each one can be controlled by the ``-I`` option with an appropriate configuration
+parameter:

 * instead of ``-i/--ctl-hex-lower``, use ``-I CtlHex=1``
 * instead of ``-l/--defm-size L``, use ``-I DefmSize=L``